Nicotine Pouch Side Effects: What Research Says

 Quick Answer

 The most common side effects of nicotine pouches are hiccups, mild gum irritation at the contact point, nausea or dizziness at higher strengths, and a temporary increase in heart rate.
-These effects often settle with lower strength, better spacing, and rotating where the pouch sits.
-If symptoms are strong or persistent, it is better to cut back and reassess than to push through.
+These effects may settle with lower strength, better spacing, and rotating where the pouch sits.
+If symptoms are strong, persistent, worsening, or unusual, it is better to cut back and get medical input than to push through.

 Honest Answers, Not Marketing